baturalpguven/baturalpguven/README.md

 <a href="https://www.linkedin.com/in/baturalp-guven/"> linkedin profile </a> or contact me directly for more details.

 ## 📫 Contact
-If you have any questions, suggestions, or just want to connect, feel free to reach out to me via email at btrgvn@gmail.com.
+If you have any questions, or suggestions, or just want to connect, feel free to reach out to me via email at btrgvn@gmail.com.
 I am always open to collaboration and learning from fellow researchers and developers.

 ## 🌱 Learning
 In this fast-paced tech world, I believe continuous learning is essential.
 Currently, I am exploring advanced topics in DDPMs, inverse problems, and their applications in real-world scenarios.